What Are the 'Essential Benefits' on the AHCA Chopping Block?

 - In-hospital care — All care people get as hospital patients, such as surgery.
 Some conservatives argue that people should be able to choose to opt out of this type of coverage and pay lower premiums.
 Most health policy experts say this is a gamble.
 “One answer is because someday you may be sick and that’s the way that insurance works,” says David Cutler, a Harvard University economics professor who helped design the Affordable Care Act.

 - Pregnancy, maternity and newborn care — This one’s controversial to some, who ask why men should pay for a service they’ll never use.
-Pre-Obamacare, many insurance policies specifically excluded maternity care.
 “It is true that women get pregnant but men kind of help them get pregnant,” Cutler said.
+Pre-ACA, 62 percent of people with non-group policies had no maternity benefit.

 - Prescription drugs — Insurance companies usually negotiate discounts.
 Out of pocket costs for many drugs can be much higher than what an insurer pays for them.